-Greater Depth in Art & Design at St Andrew's Infant School
+Deepening Skills / Greater Depth in Art and Design at St Andrew's Infant School

-What Greater Depth means in Art
+What Deepening Skills / Greater Depth means in Art

-Creating the opportunity for greater depth in Art and Design involves allowing pupils the independence to apply their learning at a deeper level.
+Creating the opportunity for this stage in Art and Design involves allowing pupils the independence to apply their learning at a deeper level.
 Nurturing the pupils who show natural talent and giving all children the opportunity to take an idea or a new skill and adapt it or develop it further independently.